-[This year, 2016, Srila Raya Ramananda's appearance day is May 26th (in America).
+[This year, 2018, Srila Raya Ramananda's disappearance day is May 4th and 5th.
 Srila Raya Ramananda's discussions with Sri Caitanya Mahaprabhu as described in Sri Caitanya-caritamrta are eternally fresh and ever-increasingly nourishing for us.
 During Srila Gurudeva's fourteen years of world hari-katha festivals, this discussion was one of his favorite topics to benedict us lost souls of this world.

 The following is a transcription of his extremely interesting lecture given in Maui, Hawaii, on May 24, 2000, wherein he talks about the first part of their discussion:]

 Come with me.
 Let us join Sri Caitanya Mahaprabhu in our minds as He went from Puri to South India to search for His brother, Visvarupa.
 This was only a pretext, however.
 Actually, Mahaprabhu wanted to make all of South India, and the entire world, pure devotees.
 He wanted them to all chant and remember Krsna, and be happy forever.

 Without chanting, no one can be happy in this world.
 You should know this.
 Mahaprabhu told everyone who came to Him, "Yare dekha tare kaho krsna upadesa, amara ajnaya guru hana tara ei desa.
 I am telling you, and you should also tell anyone you meet: 'Chant "Hare Krsna Hare Krsna Krsna Krsna Hare Hare, Hare Rama Hare Rama Rama Rama Hare Hare."'
 Then, in turn, that person will tell others.
 By my order you should preach this to others."
 Very soon all of South India began to chant, and all became Vaisnavas.